Catholic Church and politics in the United States: Voting guides

+In 1991, under Pope John Paul II, the USCCB released the “Putting Children and Families First: A Challenge for Our Church, Nation and World” article outlining legislation on how a Catholic should vote.

 In 2004, Catholic Answers, a private lay Catholic apostolate, published its Voter's Guide for Serious Catholics.
 It also published Voter's Guide for Serious Christians for non-Catholics.
 In 2006, it revamped the guides and published them on its Catholic Answers Action web site.

 In 2016 another Catholic organization, Catholics in Alliance for the Common Good, published the Pope Francis Voter Guide to help inform the faithful about their specifically political vocation as Catholics in the United States.

 In January 2016, the United States Conference of Catholic Bishops produced an updated version of their 2007 voter's guide, Forming Consciences for Faithful Citizenship.
 It is a summary of the USCCB's public policies based on church teachings.

 In September 2016, Bishop Thomas J. Olmsted of the Diocese of Phoenix issued the fourth edition of his guide, Catholics in the Public Square.
 In it, he suggests to politicians supporting abortion that they would need to repent and go to Confession before receiving Holy Communion, in contrast with other bishops such as Cardinals Timothy Dolan and Donald Wuerl, who say that the church does not deny communion over issues of legislation.